arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 # Creating GUIs With LVGL
-In this tutorial you will learn to use the [LVGL](https://lvgl.io/) library and the Portenta_lvgl example to create a simple graphical user interface that consists of a label that updates itself.
+In this tutorial you will learn to use the [LVGL](https://lvgl.io/) library to create a simple graphical user interface that consists of a label that updates itself.

 ## What You Will Learn
--   Understanding the Portenta_lvgl example.
+-   Understanding the structure to build LVGL interfaces.
--   Building a simple UI with a text label and a text button.
+-   Building a simple UI with a text label and a button.
 -   Configuring the setup to display the User-Interface.

 ## Required Hardware and Software
 -   Portenta H7 board (<https://store.arduino.cc/portenta-h7>)
 -   USB C cable (either USB A to USB C or USB C to USB C)
 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
--   USB
+-   USB-C hub with HDMI
 -   External monitor
 -   HDMI cable